 If you have time to stop for a quick bite, there is always the option to dine at the Portuguese heritage homes which are converted into exotic cafes, bakeries and luxury hotels.
 A favourite restaurant is Viva Panjim, which serves delicious Goan and Portuguese cuisine.
 Horse Shoe and Hospedari a Venite are also popular haunts for authentic Goan cuisine.
 But for a real taste of Goa, no visit to Fontainhas is complete without indulging in the homemade treats from Cafeteria 31 De Janeiro.

 After an exciting day of exploring, head to the Club Mahindra resorts in Goa to unwind, and relax and spend a peaceful night.
-The in-house restaurants, service and facilities are top-notch, according to the Club Mahindra reviews, and you are promised a comfortable stay at Club Mahindra Varca Beach resort in Goa with family.
+The in-house restaurants, service and facilities are top-notch, according to the various reviews of hotels in Goa, you are promised a comfortable stay with family, that are on par with the best available.